bonitasoft/bonita-doc/md/expressions-and-scripts.md

 You can press on Ctrl + Space to access the auto-complete feature.
 It can be pressed several time to access all auto-complete proposals and templates
 :::

 #### Use variables in a script expression

 You can use a variable in an expression.
 When the expression is evaluated during process execution, the current value of the variable is used in the expression.

 The following variables are available:
+* Parameters
+* Contract Input
+* Process Variables
+* Business Variables
+* Business Queries
 * Documents
-* Local variables
+* Execution Context
-* Process Variables and Process Data
-* Contract Input
+* Code Templates

-##### Process variables

-When you define an expression in the context of a step, the expression can contain a variable that is defined at process level in the pool containing the step.
-The expression cannot contain a variable that was defined for this step or in another step in the process.
-To add a process variable to an expression, select the variable from the **Select a process variable...** drop-down list.
+All the variables are displayed in a searchable tree next to the script.
+To add a variable to the script, double click on it or drag and drop it on the script.

-##### Provided variables
+##### Execution Context

-You can also use a variable that is provided by Bonita Engine that is executing the process.
-For example, an expression can include the id of the user performing a task in the process.
-To add a provided variable to an expression, select the variable from the **Select a provided variable...** drop-down list.
+The execution context contains variables that are relevant to the current state of the system when evaluating this expression.

 The provided variables are:
 * `activityInstanceId`: the identifier of the activity instance (not available for a process-level expression)
 * `processDefinitionId`: the identifier of the process
 * `processInstanceId`: the identifier of the process instance